yehiaakarim/yehiaakarim/README.md

 ###

-<p align="left">Analytical and solution-driven Frontend Developer with Basic Backend Skills.
-Experienced in developing web applications using Next.js, React.js, Material UI, Redux, Zustand, TypeScript, JavaScript, Tailwind CSS, Node.js, Express.js, HTML5, and CSS3.
-Passionate about leveraging strong problem-solving skills and keen attention to detail<br>to build engaging, responsive user interfaces across browsers (Safari/iOS – WebKit, Firefox – Gecko, Chrome/Edge – Blink).</p>
+<p align="left">My name is Yehia Abdelkarim, I am from Cairo, Egypt.
+I graduated from Faculty of Engineering, Ain Shams University.
+I completed a 6-month internship at Potential Soft and i am now working at the same company as a full-time Frontend Developer.
+I have successfully completed four web development courses on Udemy and earned four certificates of completion.
+During these courses, I gained deep knowledge of Next.js, React.js, Redux, TypeScript, JavaScript, CSS3, Tailwind CSS, HTML, Node.js, Express.js, Nest.js, PostgreSQL, MongoDB and more.
+I specialise in building mobile-responsive front-end applications that seamlessly integrate with APIs and various back-end technologies.
+I am eager to apply my strong problem-solving skills and keen attention to detail to develop engaging, responsive, and user-friendly interfaces.</p>

 ###